yodit93/react-capstone-project/README.md

 - Dynamic website.
 - Built with react components.
 - Used redux store.
-- Users can access list of medical devices and their corresponding details.
+- Users can access list of crypto coins and their corresponding details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>